cugos/cugos.github.com/meetings/_posts/2016-06-15-cugos_monthly.markdown

 lat: 47.624778
 lng: -122.360388
 category: meetings
 notes: It's the building across from Taco Bell/KFC on the NE corner of 3rd Ave W and W Mercer.
-Look for [Ryan Small](https://github.com/foundatron).
 ---

 Loose agenda: